noisebridge/Intro-Python/docs/lesson03.rst

 	To get a list of available modules, keywords, or topics, type "modules", "keywords", or "topics".
-Each module also comes with a one-line summary of what it does; to list the modules whose summaries contain a given word such as "spam", type "modules spam".``
+Each module also comes with a one-line summary of what it does; to list the modules whose summaries contain a given word such as "spam", type "modules spam".

+As you can see python has a built in help system.

 .. _`built-in functions: http://docs.python.org/library/functions.html